Fly steals Bloomberg's thunder by landing on his face during DNC speech

 DNC SPEAKERS: WHAT TO KNOW ABOUT MICHAEL BLOOMBERG

-"Give the fly that slammed into Bloomberg's face mid-speech a cabinet position," one user tweeted.
+"The fly that attacked Bloomberg should run for mayor of NYC," one user tweeted.
 Another said: [T]he [B]loomberg fly is truly the all star of the DNC."

 BLOOMBERG APPEARANCE AT DNC OUTRAGES PROGRESSIVES